 Getting to Bath

-The absolutely best way to get to Bath is by train.
-Bath is one of those towns that is extremely walkable and the train station is smack dab in the center of town.
+One of the best ways to get to Bath is by train.
+Bath is one of those towns that is extremely walkable and the train station is right in the center of town.
 Traffic can easily get snarled and parking can be expensive so consider leaving the car at home.
 All about train travel in the UK.

-What to See/Do on a Day Trip to Bath
+Guide to Bath – Must See’s on a Day Trip

 1. Roman Baths